Alonso-del-Arte/toy-examples/CONTRIBUTING.md

 repository, toy-examples-python, for those of you who want to work on toy examples in Python.

+These are toy examples, but you should strive for efficiency.
+For amusingly overly complicated Java programs, check out my Rube-Goldberg-machines repository.

 So you need to have Java 17 or later for both the runtime and the development kit.